Pilladian/link-stealing-attack/README.md

 Given two posteriors of two nodes that have been inserted, is it possible to extract information about their connection.
 More precisely, is it possible to predict whether two people are connected based on the output posterior of the trained model?

-A GNN (GraphSAGE) is trained on multiple subgraphs of a graph.
-At the testing phase (unknown / unseen subgraphs) the GNN outputs a posterior.
-Based on the posteriors I try to reveal information about centroid nodes.
-Especially if they are connected somehow.

-E.g.: I try to predict whether two people on facebook, A and B, know each other (is there a path including multiple other people from A to B) based on the posteriors output of the GNN.

 ---

 ## References